-How does the seed prefer to be started?
-Indoors in a control environment, outdoors in the garden, or is it one of those seeds that will sprout either indoors or outdoors?
+- How does the seed prefer to be started?
+Indoors in a controlled environment, outdoors in the garden, or is it one of those seeds that will sprout either indoors or outdoors?
 If the seed packet doesn’t instruct you, enter the question into a search engine for an answer.

 Each of these rules is crucial to successful and easy seed starting.
 Not following these ground rules is what generates most of the questions I receive about seed starting failures.

 If you would like to learn more about how to start seeds using our tabletop method of soil blocking and how-to plant seeds directly in the garden check out my online course: Seed Starting Made Easy.
 The 90 minute online course is $19.95 and you have lifetime unlimited access.
 This means you can watch it as many times and as often as you’d like.

 I hope my tips give you the courage to grow a garden from seed.
 There is nothing quite as satisfying as witnessing the birth of baby plants—-and you did it.
 Amazing.